1989 Mao portrait vandalism incident: The incident

 The initial goal of the three was to support the Beijing students.
 Upon their arrival in the city on May 19, they joined the students in the protest.
-But their ultimate aim was different from the students’.
+But their ultimate aim was different from the students'.
 The students were mostly anti-corruption and sought reform of the party, while the three from Hunan sought to overthrow the Communist Party altogether and the installation of a democratic government.
 Yu Zhijian and Yu Dongyue had been sending their advice and proclamations to the student leaders, but they received no response.
 On May 22 the three began planning the defacement of Mao's portrait after they saw no use talking to the students further.
 The next day, they bought twenty eggshells, filled them with paint, and threw them at the portrait.
 After the vandalism, they were apprehended by student security, and were taken to a tent for questioning.
 The three were initially optimistic about meeting with the student leaders and telling them about the symbolic significance of their action.
 However, the students feared that the three were government spies sent to discredit the protesters.
 The students, in an attempt to quickly distinguish themselves from the vandals, sent the three from Hunan to the police.
 After several days of interrogation, they appeared before a judge and received their respective sentences.

 Original perpetrators in 1989

 Yu Dongyue

 Yu was a propaganda photographer in Liuyang and five years younger than his co-perpetrators Lu Decheng and Yu Zhijian.
 After the three were imprisoned, they were briefly reunited in the same prison.
 Yu Dongyue and Yu Zhijian urged Lu Decheng not to resist the party and to live on so that he can serve as the only one of the three to communicate with the outside world.
 Yu Dongyue was sentenced to 20 years in prison.
 He developed schizophrenia in 1992 while in prison, and was released on commutation of sentence in February 2006.
 He arrived in the United States in 2009 and obtained political asylum.
+He settled in Indianapolis where Yu Zhijian was also taking care of him, while the former suffers from mental illness after torture in prison.